-- Codes of conduct;
+- Codes of Conduct;

 - Whistle Blowing Policy;

 - Anti Fraud and Corruption Policy;

 - Health and Safety Policy;

 - Compliments, Comments and Complaints Policy;

-- Corporate Risk Management Strategy;

 - Procurement Codes of Practice;

-- Partnerships Procedure;
+- Partnerships procedure;

 - Treasury Management Strategy;

 - Functional budget management schemes.

-The Governance Committee met three times during 2013/2014 with an Internal Audit Progress report being submitted to one of these meetings.
-The Progress report sets out the work done to identify fraud and the results of this work and the progress against the targets set.
+The Anti Fraud and Corruption Policy for 2013/2014 set out the approach used to identify potential fraud and the resources available.
+The Governance Committee met three times during 2013/2014 with an Internal Audit Progress report submitted to one of these meetings.
+The Progress reports set out the work done to identify fraud and the results of this work and the progress against the targets set.
 Private meetings are held between the head of internal audit, the External Auditor and members of the Governance Committee to discuss the detail of any significant investigations into suspected cases of fraud and corruption.